-Storing & freezing
+Storing & Freezing

-Freeze: Because this is not a cream-based gravy, you can absolutely freeze it for up to 4 months without it separating.
+Freeze: Because this is not a cream-based gravy, you can absolutely freeze it for up to 3 months without it separating.
 Freeze in individual portions and only thaw what you need!

 Homemade Turkey Gravy

-- 1/4 cup unsalted butter
+- ¼ cup unsalted butter

-- 1/4 cup flour or cornstarch
+- ¼ cup all-purpose flour or cornstarch

 Optional seasonings: Salt & Pepper, Worcestershire sauce

 - Season with salt and pepper (or additional seasonings), to taste.
 Add 1 to 2 dashes of Worcestershire, if desired.
 Pour into a gravy boat.
 Serve warm over turkey and mashed potatoes.